-Conditions to the north of the development site are slightly degraded by the addition of the tower.
-Locations 4.1 and 5.1 are classified as suitable for pedestrian walking in this configuration.
-These areas are most strongly affected by winds from the east.
+Conditions to the north and east of the development site are slightly degraded by the addition of the tower.
+Locations 18.1-21.1, 25.1-26.1, 29.1, and 37.1 are classified as suitable for pedestrian walking in this configuration.
+These areas are most strongly affected by winds from the east quadrant.
 The proposed tower is significantly taller than the existing building, and will therefore produce stronger downwash at the ground plane.
+While the existing building has a significant side setback from the site boundary, the proposed tower fills the entire site and hence reduces the cross-sectional area for the strong winds from the south-east along Elizabeth Street causing windier conditions.
 Areas along Castlereagh Street are largely unaffected by the addition of the proposed development.

-Wind conditions along Martin Place to the east and west of the proposed development, Locations 16.1, 20.1, and 37.1, are similar to the existing conditions.
+Wind conditions along Martin Place close to the proposed development, Locations 16.1, 20.1, and 37.1, are similar to the existing conditions.